it-bud/frontend-project/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 # Welcome to the Project for First Time Contributors.

-## The objective of the Project is to enable new contributors to contribute in the Open Source Projects
+## I understand how easy it is to get lost in the Open Source Project.
+This is the major objective of the Project is to enable new contributors to contribute in the Open Source Projects.
+This project will teach you all about Git and how to contribute.

 [Contribution guidelines for this project](./CONTRIBUTING.md)